JackWang0318/NN_Zero2Hero_from_Andrej/README.md

 **Lecture 5: Building makemore Part 4: Becoming a Backprop Ninja**

+Not started yet.

 ---

 **Lecture 6: Building makemore Part 5: Building WaveNet**

+Not started yet.

 ---

 **Lecture 7: Let's build GPT: from scratch, in code, spelled out.**

+Not done, currently at 1:19:11 in the youtube video.
+2023.11.28 p.m.

 ---